-Frank C. Puleo (64) Director.
+Frank C. Puleo (65) Director.
 Mr. Puleo became a Director of Apollo Investment Corporation on February 4, 2008.
-Mr. Puleo currently serves as a Director of Commercial Industrial Finance Corp., a credit asset manager, Capital Markets Engineering & Trading Holdings, LLC, a trade processing software and financial engineering company, SLM Corp., a student loan company, and Syncora Capital Assurance, Inc., a monoline financial guaranty and insurance company.
+Mr. Puleo currently serves as a Director of CIFC Deerfield Corp., a credit asset manager, CMET Finance Holdings Inc., a company that finances securities inventory for customers and dealers and licenses trade processing software, SLM Corp., a student loan company, and Syncora Capital Assurance, Inc., a monoline financial guaranty and insurance company.
 Previously Mr. Puleo was a partner at Milbank, Tweed, Hadley & McCloy LLP where he advised clients on structured finance transactions, bank and bank holding company regulatory and securities law matters.
+Mr.

-Mr. Puleo became a partner of Milbank, Tweed, Hadley & McCloy LLP in 1978 and Co-Chair of the firm s Global Finance Group in 1995 until retiring at the end of 2006.
-He was a member of the firm s Executive Committee from 1982 to 1991 and from 1996 to 2002.
+Puleo became a partner of Milbank, Tweed, Hadley & McCloy LLP in 1978 and Co-Chair of the firm's Global Finance Group in 1995 until retiring at the end of 2006.
+He was a member of the firm's Executive Committee from 1982 to 1991 and from 1996 to 2002.
 Mr. Puleo served as a Lecturer at Columbia University School of Law from 1997 to 2001.

-Carl Spielvogel (81) Director.
+Carl Spielvogel (82) Director.
 Ambassador Spielvogel became a Director of Apollo Investment Corporation in March 2004.
-Ambassador Spielvogel has served as Chairman and Chief Executive Officer of Carl Spielvogel Associates, Inc., an international management and counseling company, from 1997 to 2000, and from 2001 to present.
+Ambassador Spielvogel was and is currently Chairman and Chief Executive Officer of

+Carl Spielvogel Associates, Inc., an international management and counseling company, from 1997 to 2000, and from 2001 to present.
 From 2000-2001, Ambassador Spielvogel served as U.S. Ambassador to the Slovak Republic, based in Bratislava, Slovakia.
-He served as a Director of Interactive Data Corporation, Inc. from 1996 to 2009.
+He served as a Director of Interactive Data Corporation, Inc. from 1996 to 2009, and as a member of its Audit Committee and Chairman of the Independent Shareholders Committee.
 From 1994 to 1997, Ambassador Spielvogel was Chairman and Chief Executive Officer of the United Auto Group, Inc., one of the first publicly-owned auto dealership groups.
-Ambassador Spielvogel also was Chairman and Chief Executive Officer of Backer Spielvogel Bates Worldwide, a global marketing communications company from 1985 to 1994.
-Ambassador Spielvogel is a Trustee of the Metropolitan Museum of Art; a member of the Board of Trustees and Chairman of the Business Council of the Asia Society; a member of the Board of Trustees of Lincoln Center for the Performing Arts; a member of the Council on Foreign Relations; a member of the Executive Committee of the Council of American Ambassadors , and a Trustee and member of the Executive Committee of the State University of New York.
+Earlier, Ambassador Spielvogel was Chairman and Chief Executive Officer of Backer Spielvogel Bates Worldwide, a global marketing communications company from 1985 to 1994.
+Ambassador Spielvogel is a trustee of the Metropolitan Museum of Art; a member of the Board of Trustees and Chairman of the Business Council of the Asia Society; a member of the Board of Trustees of Lincoln Center for the Performing Arts; a member of the Council on Foreign Relations; a member of the Executive Committee of the Council of American Ambassadors'; a Trustee and member of the Executive Committee of the State University of New York, and a former Fellow of the Kennedy School of Government at Harvard University.
+Before becoming an Ambassador, he was a Governor of the United States Government Board of Broadcasting.

-Elliot Stein, Jr. (61) Director.
-Mr. Stein became a Director of Apollo Investment Corporation in March 2004.
-He currently serves as Lead Independent Director.
-He has served as Chairman of Caribbean International News Corporation since 1985.
-He is also a Managing Director of Commonwealth Capital Partners as well as a board member of various private companies including Cloud Solutions LLC, Cohere Communications, RHM Global LLC and Assay Healthcare Solutions.
+Elliot Stein, Jr. (62) Director.
+Mr. Stein became a Director of Apollo Investment Corporation in March 2004 and currently serves as lead Independent Director.
+Since 2011 Mr. Stein has also been a director of Global Cornerstone Holdings Limited and Apollo Senior Floating Rate Fund Inc. He is a Managing Director of Commonwealth Capital Partners and has served as Chairman of Caribbean International News Corporation since 1985.
+Mr. Stein is also a board member of various private companies including Multi-Pak Holdings, Cohere Communications, RHM Global LLC and Assay Healthcare Solutions.
 Mr. Stein is a Trustee of Claremont Graduate University and the New School University.
 He is a member of the Council on Foreign Relations.
 He formerly served as a Director of VTG Holdings, Bargain Shop Holdings, Inc. and various other private companies.